liferay-design/liferay.design/README.md

 npm run dev
 ```

-3. Go to `localhost:7777`
+3. Go to `localhost:7777` and watch your work magically appear!

-4. **Pushing work to the dev branch will automagically build**
+4. **Pushing work to the upstream dev branch will automagically build**

-5. Once build is complete visit liferaydesign-liferaydotdesign-dev.wedeploy.io
+5. Once build is complete visit [the dev site to see it](https://liferaydesign-liferaydotdesign-dev.wedeploy.io).

-- You can view build status at https://console.wedeploy.com/projects/liferaydotdesign-dev/services/liferaydesign/logs
+- If you're in the WeDeploy project, you can view build status on the [logs page](https://console.wedeploy.com/projects/liferaydotdesign-dev/services/liferaydesign/logs).

 ## Structure